This page provides information on our plans for an Electric Forecourt® in Stevenage.

-The Stevenage Electric Forecourt® will provide 38 new rapid and high speed charging points and make a significant contribution to local electric vehicle infrastructure whilst serving passing traffic on the A1(M).
+The Stevenage Electric Forecourt® will provide 38 new medium and high power charging points and make a significant contribution to local electric vehicle infrastructure whilst serving passing traffic on the A1(M).

 It will be a green and clean development that aligns with Local and National support for electrifying transportation to reduce carbon emissions and improve air quality.

 Potential to charge up to 38 vehicles at very high speeds simultaneously.

 A scheme that will enable people to transition to electric mobility and contribute to improvements to local air quality.